Gemy-star/sign/README.md

-# Motivational Messages API
+# Sign SA API

-A comprehensive Django REST Framework API for a subscription-based personal development and motivational messaging platform.
-The system integrates with OpenAI's ChatGPT for AI-generated motivational content and Tap Payment Gateway for secure subscription management.
+A comprehensive Django REST Framework API for a subscription-based personal development and messaging platform.
+The system integrates with OpenAI's ChatGPT for AI-generated content and Tap Payment Gateway for secure subscription management.

 ## Features